DulanWirajith/nest-boilerplate/README.md

 ## Description

-AMS Nest Boilerplate is a comprehensive solution for rapidly developing APIs to manage within your organization.
+Nest Boilerplate is a comprehensive solution for rapidly developing APIs to manage within your organization.
 It leverages the power of Nest.js, a progressive Node.js framework, to provide a robust and scalable architecture for your backend services.
-With built-in support for authentication, data validation, logging, and more, AMS Nest Boilerplate accelerates your development process while ensuring code quality and maintainability.
+With built-in support for authentication, data validation, logging, and more, Nest Boilerplate accelerates your development process while ensuring code quality and maintainability.

 Key features include: